On this page:

 Once received, NLM will check that the application is complete and meets the pre-application requirements.
 NLM will communicate any inconsistencies about the application back to the applicant and, if necessary, will request print copies or electronic access to the journal content.
-If the application is complete, NLM will determine if the journal meets the scope requirements for MEDLINE.
+If the application is complete, NLM will determine if the journal meets the journal and scope requirements for the NLM Collection, as well as the scope requirements for MEDLINE.
 NLM will also take note of basic information available about the journal and article content (e.g., editorial board information, ethical policy descriptions and adherence in articles, stated aims and scope), which will be available to the Literature Selection Technical Review Committee (LSTRC) if the application moves forward to scientific quality review.
 Journals that do not pass the initial application screening are eligible to reapply in 24 months.

-After a thorough review of the journal information, policies, and content by the LSTRC (see Journal Selection for MEDLINE), NLM will inform the publisher of the outcome and provide a review summary report of the LSTRC’s comments and recommendation.
+After a thorough review of the journal information, policies, and content (see Journal Selection for MEDLINE), NLM will inform the publisher whether the journal meets MEDLINE's scientific quality standard.
+A summary of review feedback will be provided.
 Journals that are not selected for MEDLINE are eligible to reapply according to the timelines described in the reapplications policy.

 NLM will ask the publisher to confirm the name of the journal’s XML provider at the time the journal is notified of its recommendation for MEDLINE.
 If the journal’s XML provider is new to PubMed, they must successfully complete the PubMed Technical Evaluation within six months of being notified of their recommendation for MEDLINE.

 Next, NLM will check whether the journal meets the Access and Preservation Requirements and, if necessary, will work with the publisher to ensure full compliance with the requirements.